<<

 a few days in darkness and then would look at a shiny surface.

-in a quiet relaxed setting and thinking about the person
+a quiet relaxed setting, thinking about the person they wanted

-they wanted to contact.
-At sunset they would go into a specially
+to contact.
+At sunset they would go into a specially prepared

-prepared room with only a little amount of light and sit
+room with only a little amount of light and sit looking into

-who go through a full day of preparation do make contact
+go through a full day of preparation do make contact with

-with someone who has died.
-In most cases this occurs in
+someone who has died.
+In most cases this occurs in his specially

-the experience become 'kinder, more understanding and less
+become 'kinder, more understanding and less afraid of death'

 Moody gives full instructions on how he created his psychomanteum

-Ballantine Books New York by Raymond Moody with Paul Perry):
+in his book (1993 Ballantine Books New York by Raymond Moody

 building.